Access to DR Congo, Zambia, Zimbabwe via Port of Lobito (Angola)

 - Amsterdam: 5,127

-- The main cities near the Port of Lobito are Lobito, Benguela,
+- Main cities near the Port of Lobito are Lobito, Benguela,

 Huambo, Lubango, Silva Porto, Camacupa, Menonge, Cuvelai, Namacunde,